liferay/liferay-docs/develop/tutorials/articles/android-apps-with-liferay-screens/04-using-offline-mode.markdown

 unavailable or intermittent.
 Even though the steady march of technology makes connections more stable and prevalent, there are still plenty of places the internet has trouble reaching.
 Areas with complex terrain, including cities with large buildings, often lack stable connections.
-Remote areas typically don’t have a connection at all.
-Using Screens’s offline mode in your apps gives your users flexibility in these situations.
+Remote areas typically don't have a connection at all.
+Using Screens's offline mode in your apps gives your users flexibility in these situations.

 This tutorial shows you how to use offline mode in Screenlets.
-You’ll get started by learning about how Screens handles offline mode.
+You'll get started by learning about how Screens handles offline mode.

 ## Architecture of Offline Mode